sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/azuredevops.md

 Currently, all repositories belonging to the configured organizations/projects will be synced.

-In addition, there is one more field for configuring which repositories are mirrored:
+In addition, you may exclude one or more repositories by setting the [`exclude`](azuredevops.md#configuration) field in the code host connection.

-- [`exclude`](azuredevops.md#configuration)<br>A list of repositories to exclude.

 ### HTTPS cloning